 A little over six months later Sophia Whitbread was baptised at Phillack Church, on July 31st 1842.
 John’s occupation is given as brassfounder.
 The choice of church for the ceremony was probably done to stop tongues wagging.

-When their second daughter Maria Susan was baptised in 1844 the ceremony was carried out at St Erth.
 At the time of the 1851 Census John was 51, a brass and iron founder.
 Blanch was 29 and they had four children namely Sophia aged 8, Maria aged 6, Clemantine aged 3 and John William aged 1.

 By the 1861 Census the family had grown to nine children, all living at home.
 John was 60, described as a brassfounder.
 Sophia Jacoba was 18 with no occupation while her sister Marie was 16 and a dressmaker.
 The third daughter’s name was written down as Clemedeen, which may have been down to a mishearing of John’s German accent.
 There were seven daughters and two sons, the youngest son being Nicholas.